Erich Apel: German Democratic Republic

 The economic challenges facing East Germany were already formidable by 1960.
 The mandate Walter Ulbricht gave to the new Economic Commission was summed up in the mantra which the leader liked to repeat.
 East Germany should "overtake without catching up" ("überholen ohne einzuholen").
 East Germans must be able to eat more butter and meat than West Germans.
 One day they must be able to travel in faster cars and live in better apartments.
 This must be accomplished without having to copy "capitalist production methods".
-Erich Apel must make it happen, not "someday ... never", but by creating and following a plan.
+Apel must make it happen, not "someday ... never", but by creating and following a plan.
 If it was a dream, it was a dream in which many comrades evidently believed.
 In July 1961 Apel was promoted to candidate membership of the politburo and secretaryship of the Central Committee.
 There were other appointments which combined to stress his importance in the wider government project.
 In 1960 he received a doctorate in return for a dissertation on the so-called East German Chemistry Programme.

 The "Chemistry Programme" was a seven-year plan, launched in 1958 under the widely communicated motto "Chemistry gives us bread, welfare and beauty" ("Chemie gibt Brot, Wohlstand und Schönheit"), and designed to double chemicals production by 1965, making it the country's second largest industrial sector after mechanical engineering.
-The project was closely identified with Erich Apel, whose intellectual brilliance marked him, and the project, out for success.
+The project was closely identified with Apel, whose intellectual brilliance marked him, and the project, out for success.
 But reality got in the way of the targets.
 Reparations extracted by the Soviets had bled the country of its capacity to rebuild and maintain the infrastructure necessary to support the East German government's economic aspirations.
 Cut off by international political rivalries from western and world markets, the nation continued to be dependent on deliveries of vital raw materials from the Soviet Union, and the partnership with the Soviets, even at the height of the Cold War, was far less fraternal than would have been assumed at the time in the west.
 Recently discovered documents indicate that even in 1959 Moscow agreed to deliver to the German Democratic Republic only around half the raw materials which the East German economic plan for 1960-62 called for.
 One solution was to try and select trading partners according to commercial criteria and not purely according to political dogma.
 The economic blockade dividing East Germany from the west was largely self-imposed: between 1962 and 1965 Apel was able to oversee a modest trend whereby the proportion of East Germany's foreign trade with west rose from 21% to 25% of the total.
 But more than half of the country's trade was reported in 1965 to be with the Soviet Union, conducted on terms favourable to Moscow and disadvantageous to East Germany, applying set prices that were well below "world market prices", both for exports and for imports.